Visa requirements for South Ossetian citizens: Passport validity

-Visa Requirements
+Visa requirements

 South Ossetia has mutual visa-free agreements with Russia in 2010 and Abkhazia in 2015.
 South Ossetians can either use their domestic or international passport to enter Russia and Abkhazia.
-South Ossetia and Venezuela are preparing to sign a mutual visa-free agreement.
+In 2016, news reports claimed that South Ossetia and Venezuela were preparing to sign a mutual visa-free agreement.
+It is unknown if an agreement was ever signed.